 Croutons are optional and you can swap the type of bread.

 Smoked Salmon salad can be prepared 2 days in advance and left overs make a great sandwich, bagel or lunch the next day!
+It’s one of my favorite smoked salmon recipes!

 Easy Smoked Salmon Platter this is a no brainer spread for last minute brunch/breakfast!
 That same spread makes the best Smoked Salmon Breakfast Bagel.
 Another MUST try combo for blue cheese and salmon is ultimately this Seared Salmon with Blue Cheese.